tm-craggs/TaskiIt/README.md

 # TidyTask

-**TidyTask** is a simple Linux CLI tool for managing your to-do list, built with Go.
+**TidyTask** is a simple Linux CLI tool for managing your to-do list, built with Go using Cobra.

 I'm developing this in my free time, so there’s currently no fixed timeline for completion.
 Feedback is welcome!